ethan-ejh-hunter/code-atlas/README.md

 *   Pip dependencies: `flask`, `markdown`, `pygments`, `deep-translator`

 ### Directory Structure

-CodeAtlas expects the target source code to be located in a directory named `source-code` within the project root.
+The source code should be located in the `source-code` directory within the project root.

-1. Create a directory named `source-code` in the root of the project.
-2. Place the source code you wish to analyze into this `source-code` directory.

 Example structure:
 /project_root